francESCOBAR99/InternetTechnology_project/README.md

 ### Wireframe

-The wireframe is created through drawio in order to visualize what is being planned for the prototype to look like.
+The wireframe was created through drawio in order to visualize how the prototype was planned to look like.
+Disclaimer: During the course of the creation of the program, the wireframe and the prototype design will differ from each other.
+The prototype will be highly based according to Budibase's functionalities.
 LInk: [https://drive.google.com/file/d/1aJUydp2JTiglDqXS5bhqTPHjDJ3wwXQq/view?usp=sharing ](https://app.diagrams.net/#G1EdAtBRFfmMlq_bZgUat0rvuNs8qZ22Bt#%7B%22pageId%22%3A%226ppb-k3glDpuP1GKOrRW%22%7D)

 ### Prototype